qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

      - [vector: point]
-     - Output point layer representing the error locations and fix applied (the ID and name of the input layer, the geometry part, ring and vertex index of the erroneous feature, x and y coordinates, index of the error geometry containing the feature, the applied fix and its successfulness).
+     - Output point layer representing the error locations and fix applied (the ID and name of the input layer, the geometry part, ring and vertex index of the erroneous feature, x and y coordinates, affected feature IDs, the applied fix and its successfulness).
    * - **Cleaned layer**
      - ``OUTPUT``
      - [vector: same as input]
      - Output layer with features removed based on detected errors.
-       Additional fields are added (see ``REPORT`` output).

 Python code
 ...........